triggermesh/docs/docs/sources/slack.md

 ### Deploy Slack source

-Create an instance of the Slack Source at Triggermesh as part of a Bride.
+Create an instance of the Slack Source at Triggermesh as part of a Bridge.

 - `name` is an internal identifier inside the bridge.
 - `broker` where messages should be sent to.